amrwc/derulo/README.md

 ## Caveats

 - Mac only.
-- The script only accepts the full path – needs some adjustments in the AppleScript to get the current path.
+For now…